coreboot/coreboot/Documentation/Lesson2.md

 <https://gerrit-documentation.storage.googleapis.com/Documentation/2.14.2/user-upload.html#configure_ssh)>
 and follow the instructions there.
 Then, skip to Part 3.

-Additonally, that section of the Web site provides explanation on starting an ssh-agent, which may be particularly helpful for those who anticipate frequently uploading changes.
+Additionally, that section of the Web site provides explanation on starting an ssh-agent, which may be particularly helpful for those who anticipate frequently uploading changes.